bi3mer/bi3mer.github.io/content/posts/visualizing-conways-game-of-life-with-raylib.md

 +++
-date = '2024-11-30T14:20:53-05:00'
+date = '2024-11-26T14:20:53-05:00'
-draft = true
+draft = false
 title = "Visualizing Conway's Game of Life with Raylib" showtoc = true
 +++
 # Introduction
 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) was created by [John Horton Conway](https://en.wikipedia.org/wiki/John_Horton_Conway).
-The idea is very simple, you have a grid of cells where they can either be `alive` or `dead`.
-A new grid is made from the current grid every iteration by following a set of rules based on a cell's neighbors.
+The idea is simple: you have a grid of cells that can either be `alive` or `dead`.
+In every iteration, a new grid is made from the current grid by following a set of rules based on a cell's neighbors.
 Since this is a grid, there are 8 possible neighbors when diagonals are included.
 The rules are the following:

 1. Any live cell with less than two neighbors dies.
 2. Any live cell with two or three neighbors stays alive.
 3. Any live cell with more than three neighbors dies.
 4. Any dead cell with three live neighbors becomes a live cell.

-The rules are simple, but the [results can be mesmerizing](https://www.youtube.com/watch?v=C2vgICfQawE).
-But, there are more reasons to care about this Conway's Game of Life than the fact that it is nice to look at.
+The rules are simple, but the [results can be mesmerizing](https://youtu.be/C2vgICfQawE?si=o7ODSCIxiCeaPBy5&t=104).
+However, there are more reasons to care about Conway's Game of Life than the fact that it is nice to look at.
 For example, it has been shown that a [turing machine](https://en.wikipedia.org/wiki/Turing_machine#:~:text=A%20Turing%20machine%20is%20a,A%20physical%20Turing%20machine%20model.) can be [simulated with it](https://www.nicolasloizeau.com/gol-computer).
-It is also proof of how seemingly incredibly complex phenomena can appear from extremely simple rules.
+It is also proof of how seemingly incredibly complex phenomena can appear from straightforward rules.

-However, for this blog post, all we care about is that the results look really nice.
+However, for this blog post, we only care about the results looking nice.

 # Goal

 ![](/images/raylib/conway.gif)

-The goal is to code Conway's Game of Life in c++ and visualize it with [raylib](https://www.raylib.com/).
+The goal is to code Conway's Game of Life in C++ and visualize it with [raylib](https://www.raylib.com/).
 Why raylib?
 Great question, but I don't have a great answer.
 Any library that allows the programmer to draw rectangles would have worked fine.
 I chose raylib for this particular project because I wanted to try it out, and I knew that it could be compiled to [WASM](https://en.wikipedia.org/wiki/WebAssembly) for a web build with [emscripten](https://github.com/emscripten-core/emscripten).

 If you want to see the web version of the final product, you can see it [here](https://bi3mer.github.io/raylib_tests/conways_game_of_life/).

 # Implementing Conway's Game of Life

-Conway's Game of Life (CGoL) is a pretty simple program overall.
-You start by initializing a matrix with true or false values.
+To start implementing Conway's Game of Life (CGoL), randomly initialize a matrix with true or false values.

 ```c++
 // matrix